mmstroik/sentiment_analysis/README.md

   - Requires the input file to contain the columns "Query Id" and "Resource Id".
   - This setting will additionally mark the updated mentions as "Checked" in Brandwatch.

+### **Rate Limits**

+- OpenAI API
+  - 160,000 tokens per minute for GPT-3.5-turbo
+  - 600,000 tokens per minute for GPT-4-turbo
+  - 5000 requests (posts/samples) per minute for both models
+  - The tool will calculate the token counts of each text sample and then process the tweets/samples in batches based on input tokens and the API rate limits, waiting for ~60 seconds between each batch.
+- Brandwatch API
+  - 30 API calls per 10 minutes
+  - 1361 mentions per batch/call (?)
+  - Sentiment values will be sent to Brandwatch in batches of 1361, and the tool will pause for 10 minutes if it hits a rate limit

 ## Troubleshooting

 If you encounter a "file permissions" error message: